deusExMac/TwitterSearch/README.md

 TwitterSearch, upon startup, reads the value of ``targetArchive`` and sets the value of the setting ``Bearer`` (holding the value of token to use during requests) to the appropriate one.

-### Storing bearer tokens as encrypted text in the configuration file
+If you would like to store the bearer tokens in the configuration file as encrypted text, follow these instructions to configure properly the necessary settings:

 If you would like to store bearer tokens in the configuration file as encrypted text, you can use TwitterSearch to generate the secret-key and encrypt the tokens.
 To do this, follow the instructions below:
    1. Execute TwitterSearch (it doesn't matter what configuration file you'll use; you may don't use a configuration file at all)
    2. On the command shell, type ``encryptBearer`` and hit enter.